|

 Q: If you don’t keep most of the dues, then how do you do things (that cost money) for the community?

 A: Fundraisers and donations.
 You can read about our efforts on the Fundraising page.
-Some projects have little-to-no overhead so proceeds are all (or mostly all) profit, like our donated vintage quilt raffle.
+Some projects have little-to-no overhead so proceeds are all (or mostly all) profit, like our donated vintage quilt raffle (in the past).
 Even the 500 raffle tickets were donated by Price Chopper.
-Others, like our Garage Sale or dinners have food, food prep, flyer printing, and newspaper display advertising costs so the net is reduced.
+Others, like our raffles, or dinners have food, food prep, flyer printing, and newspaper display advertising costs so the net is reduced.
 No member gets paid for their volunteering so labor is free.
 If you don’t offer to help we can’t get it done!

 Q: Is everything the ALA does to raise funds?